PurdueRM/PurdueRM-Wiki/docs/algorithm/alg_projects.md

 # Robomaster Project Starter Info
 By: Tom O'Donnell (tkodonne@purdue.edu)

 This document will serve to introduce you to each sign-up project for the algorithm team this semester.

+**At each weekly meeting, I will ask for updates on each project.
+A slideshow will suffice for most simple tasks, however change your mode of presentation as necessary.**

 I hope this will provide you with enough info to get started, however dm me if you have remaining questions/concerns.

 ***
 ## Group 1: Research Group